rtuechsen/smartplug/README.md

 When using breakpoints in VSCode for the __backend__, instead of running `develop_backend.sh`, go to the debug tab in VSCode (on the left) and launch `Backend Debug (Django ASGI Uvicorn)`.
 For Debugging React Components in a browser the [React Developer Tools](https://react.dev/learn/react-developer-tools) might be helpful.
 Run `bash deploy_production.sh` to deploy using nginx.
 Currently one has to open [](https://localhost:80).
+In production the webserver is run as systemctl under the name `gunicorn`.
+If any conflicts occur during debugging, you can check the status using `sudo systemctl status gunicorn` and stop the service using `sudo systemctl stop gunicorn`.

 ## WSL